 - Paint brushes, water containers, paint trays

-- Have students sketch out possible dance shapes, and get teacher approval before working with tinfoil
+- Have students sketch out possible dance shapes for their tinfoil sculpture and get teacher approval before working with tinfoil

 - Make two cuts 5 inches deep in the top of the tinfoil

-- Form the legs of tin foil person
+- Form the legs of the tinfoil sculpture

-- Ensure the either one leg or arm is able to be glued to a piece of cardboard as a stand
+- Ensure that either one leg or arm is able to be glued to a piece of cardboard as a stand

-- Put newspaper one piece at a time into paper mache glue and smooth it out around your tin foil person
+- Put newspaper into the paper mache glue, one piece at a time, and smooth it out around your tinfoil person

-- Let dry for 24 – 48 hours then apply paint after a quick lesson on the colour wheel and colour selection
+- Let the tinfoil sculpture dry for 24 – 48 hours, then apply paint after a quick lesson on the colour wheel and colour selection

-- Once dry students can add features and details with a sharpie marker
+- Once the tinfoil sculpture is dry, students can add features and details with a Sharpie marker

 This art lesson could be differentiated for various grade levels by making the shape and colour selection easier or more difficult.